papampi/braiins-os/README.md

 ### Status

 The whole miner project consists of several git repositories and during development is convenient to track status of all changes in all repositories at once.
-It can be used command *status* for this purpose which is similar to git status but it is executed on all repositories.
+The *status* command can be used for this purpose.
+It is similar to git status but it is executed for all repositories.

 ```bash
 # get status of all repositories